HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 • Puppy begins teething (and associated chewing).

 • At four months of age, puppy experiences another fear stage.
+Keep your voice upbeat when puppy seems scared.

 Six to Eighteen Months: Adolescence